crate/services-docs/docs/reference/glossary.rst

 plans are combinations of hardware specifications that are geared towards particular customer use cases: from trial and development plans to high-end production clusters.
 They can also be further adjusted for different :ref:`scale units <gloss-scale-unit>` per plan.

-Currently there are four subscription plans available for `direct deployment`_, as well as four plans and a separate contract option via our
-Marketplace :ref:`offers <gloss-offer>`.
-For more information, refer to our documentation on `subscription plans`_.
+Currently, there are four subscription plans available for `direct deployment`_, and four plans and a separate contract option via the Marketplace :ref:`offers <gloss-offer>`.
+For more information, refer to the documentation on `subscription plans`_.

 ..
 SEEALSO::